 8. How do I register?

 We’re accepting hackers based on applications.
-Once you’ve applied, you’ll be sure to hear about your acceptance by the middle of April 2017 and we’ll give you a ticket then.
+Once you’ve applied, you’ll be sure to hear about your acceptance by the middle of February 2018 and we’ll give you a ticket by then.

 9. Does HackMed have a code of conduct?

 We sure do!
 We’re following the MLH Code of Conduct.

 10. Where do I sleep?

 We’re preparing some lecture theatres so you can get some sleep if you wanted.

 11. Does HackMed offer travel reimbursements?